philippeitis/cpsc312-project/README.md

 > The MVP clearly builds significantly on the language and will lead in interesting and natural ways to learning for the students.

 ## Proof of Concept
+### NOTES:
+- Feedback loop, save image to directory each iteration
+- Want to allow simple trees and variations of strings
+- Draw some simple pictures and apply simple effects (blue cats, put cat on top)
+- Focuses on core functionality, demonstrating that pattern matching is a powerful tool for this problem, and provides a good way to extend functionality
+- Key sections:
+- tokenization
+- tree representation
+- transforming tree to graphical structure
+- final image output

+## TO REPLACE
 Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes to read carefully and thoroughly, though working through and running the code may take an extra 4 minutes.
 (Your guidance and links should make it easy for us to work through the code.)